This is so important I am going to put it right here on the top !!

 The second step… Keep the dog SAFE and PROTECTED and get good professional assistance.

 A word on psychotropic medications.
 I am neither for not against these medications.
 What in the !)(() *#$ does that mean !!!! well, there are situations where well prescribed and managed medications are the right course of action.
-In some cases temporally using medication to assist dog behavior modification is also the best route.
+In some cases temporally using medication to lesson the dogs anxiety to a point where training will be useful is necessary.
 In other cases, medication may not be a necessary course of action.
 Drugs alone will not cut it.
 Drugs, if determined to be the best solutions, should be used in combination with behavior modification and therapy.
+So, if you are advised to just use drugs I am not for it.

 The next step is to watch the dogs behavior around people and other dogs in a number of environments.
 Do you find that there is one situation that “sets your dog off”?
 Maybe there are two or three.
 Find these situations and be aware of how the dog progresses from sweet puppy to aggressive hound.
 Let Mot and I know about this progression and under what circumstances they occur.